 This section provides insight into the volume of information and deactivation requests received from law enforcement and government agencies.

 Please note that this data encompasses requests from July to December 2020.
-For more information on how we respond to requests for account information, please refer to our Law Enforcement Guidelines.
+For more information on how we respond to requests for account information, refer to our Law enforcement guidelines.

 Government information requests